 Collette received a BFA (Honours) from the University of Windsor in 2009.
-She is a passionate mixed media artist merging traditional processes with new media & performance.
-She has been exhibiting nationally & internationally in solo & group exhibitions including: Orange County Center for Contemporary Art, Calvin College, Work Detroit, Artcite, Inc. & Thames Art Gallery.
-Most recent work includes media installation at Devos Center, Grand Rapids, Michigan, performance drawing at University of Michigan gallery, Work Detroit, Detroit, Michigan, Art Gallery of Windsor, Niagara Artist Centre and most recent exhibit at Amateras Foundation, Bulgaria.
-She an active artist & founding member of one ten park: a working space.
+She is a passionate mixed media artist merging traditional processes with new media and performance.
+She has been exhibiting nationally and internationally in solo and group exhibitions including Orange County Center for Contemporary Art, Calvin College, Work Detroit, Artcite, Inc., & Thames Art Gallery.
+Most recent work includes media installation at Devos Center, Grand Rapids, Michigan, performance drawing at University of Michigan gallery, Work Detroit, Michigan, Art Gallery of Windsor, Niagara Artist Centre and most recent exhibit at Amateras Foundation, Bulgaria.
+She is an active artist & founding member of one ten park: a working space.

 James W. Cook is an award-winning snow sculptor, ice carver, and pumpkin carver, proficient in the arts in nearly all mediums.
 Born in Sudbury, he subsequently grew up in Kirkland Lake, where he acquired his love of the outdoors.
 He was always a naturally talented artist, “If it leaves a mark on canvas, paper, or whatever surface, or if I can turn a shapeless into a shape, I will do it given the opportunity”.
 JWC Multimedia Artist maintains an active involvement with the Ottawa Arts Council, Arts Network Ottawa, the National Capital Network of Sculptors, Arteast Ottawa.
 Local engagements include Winterlude (ice-carving), Merveilles de Sable (sand-sculpting), the Canadian Stone Carvers Festival, Dimensions sculpture show, and carving pumpkins in the Byward Market and Lansdowne Park.